Top 5 Udemy Alternatives For Students To Learn In-Demand Skills

 • Coursera can help you get a University degree from home

-• Masterclass will let you listen to Noam Chomsky or make you feel like you're watching a Netflix of Gordon Ramsey cooking eggs
+• Masterclass will let you listen to Noam Chomsky or make you feel like you're watching a Netflix special of Gordon Ramsey cooking eggs

 • Linkedin Learning can help you skill up with specific certifications that a job posting might require but the content quality is hit and miss